matplotlib/matplotlib/doc/api/next_api_changes/behaviour.rst

 Shortcut for closing all figures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Shortcuts for closing all figures now also work for the classic toolbar.
-There is no default shortcut anymore because closing all figures by a key press
+There is no default shortcut any more because unintentionally closing all figures by a key press
-might happen unintendedly too easy.
+might happen too easily.
 You can configure the shortcut yourself
 using :rc:`keymap.quit_all`.